bactisme/companion-module-tally-lights-to-m5atom/README.md

 # companion-module-tally-lights-to-m5atom

 m5atom is a incredibly inexpensive esp32 paired with a 5x5 NeoPixel matix.
-It's absolutely perfect to make tally lights.
+It's absolutely perfect to make inexpensive tally lights.

 Companion is the software to control Elgato stream deck.